serenity-is/docs/attributes/attributes.md

 Controls visibility of a column or form field.

-It is also possible to hide a field by passing *false* as its value.
+It is also possible to hide a field by passing *false* as its value, but [Hidden] attribute is recommended.

 ```cs
 public class SomeColumns